girijageddavalasa/Infosys_Springboard_Gesture_Controlled_Volume/README.md

 None: Reserved for future use (must be None).

 volume = cast(interface, POINTER(IAudioEndpointVolume)): This is the crucial step demonstrating the pointer work.
 The raw interface object is cast into a pointer of the IAudioEndpointVolume type, which allows you to call the volume control methods (like GetMasterVolumeLevel or SetMasterVolumeLevel).

+##13th November 2025
+face problem with this **IAudioEndpointVolume** because thi only controlls the audio of the Master system but not that of the others sessions like youtube and etc

+masterAudioContolKivy.py -----> controlls only the master volume not that of the others use other things like IAudioSessionManager2/ISimpleAudioVolume